albanie/mcnSSD/README.md

 ### Speed

-The pretrained `ssd-pascal-vggvd-300` model runs at approximately 50 Hz on a titan X.
+The pretrained `ssd-pascal-vggvd-300-ft` model runs at approximately 68 Hz on a Tesla M-40.